bitwarden-labs/brilliance-bwdc/README.md

 # Bitwarden Directory Connector deployment options

 Welcome to this repo detailing useful configurations and methods for deploying Bitwarden Directory Connector on Linux.
-This repo is referred to in the accompanying YouTube video located at *(available Thursday!)*
+This repo is referred to in the accompanying YouTube video located [here](https://www.youtube.com/watch?v=u9IUvH7j7bo).

 The repo contains a few main components: